gjandebeur/RNAanalysis/README.md

-full workflow to sequence RNA from oxford nanopore using dorado (Basecall, demux, align, summary)
+full workflow to sequence RNA from oxford nanopore using dorado and run differential analysis using nanopolish and nanocompore

 download the up to date dorado from the dorado github, pull onto OSCER using wget.
 **https://github.com/nanoporetech/dorado**